h2oai/sparkling-water/doc/src/site/sphinx/tutorials/hive_support.rst

 Import Data from a non-Kerberized Hive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sparkling Water can import data from non-Kerberized hive.
+Sparkling Water can import data from the non-Kerberized hive.
 This also applies for the case when
 your Hadoop cluster is Kerberized but Hive is not.

 To import data from non-Kerberized Hive, run: